| |

 - Use lighter weights, repetitions in the order of 15 to 20

-- Avoid the valsalva maneuver (breath is held while bearing
+the valsalva maneuver (breath is held while bearing down) as this

 decreasing oxygen to the fetus

-- Don't lift weights while lying on your back as this will
+lift weights while lying on your back as this will compress the

-the inferior vena cava, reducing blood return to the heart, lowering
+inferior vena cava, reducing blood return to the heart, lowering your

-your blood pressure, and therefore affect oxygen supply to the fetus.
+blood pressure, and therefore affect oxygen supply to the fetus.
+Use an

-- Use slow and controlled movements.
-The hormone relaxin
+slow and controlled movements.
+The hormone relaxin affects the strength

-the strength and elasticity of connective tissues so quick jerky
+and elasticity of connective tissues so quick jerky movements could

-- Go over your exercise routine with your physical therapist
+over your exercise routine with your physical therapist and family

 exercises with good technique.